andyaiken/forgesteel/to do.md

 ### Session

 * Encounter
-  * Retainers:
-    * For each hero, select a retainer to add to the encounter
+  * Ability to set 'used reaction' flag on heroes / monsters / minions
+  * Retainers / mounts / companions:
     * Retainers should have 6 recoveries
   * Monsters:
-    * Ability to set 'used reaction' flag on heroes / monsters / minions
     * Ability to duplicate / delete monsters in a slot
   * Terrain:
     * Show number of squares on terrain encounter row